bolaft/bannerlord-retinues/doc/experience.md

+---
+title: Experience
+nav_order: 4
+---

-# 4) Earning and Spending Experience
+# Experience

 Troops in **Retinues** gain, spend, and (sometimes) refund **XP**.
 This XP is not the same as vanilla XP which is calculated separately, and is used to improve custom troops.